remelop03/numpy-tutorial-exercises/.learn/exercises/018-result-of-expressions/README.md

 ## 📝 Instructions:

-1. Check the result of the following expressions:
+1. Check the results of the following expressions:

 ```python
 0 * np.nan